Environmental Science BSc (Hons)

 - Science and society

-- Plus 1 option in both semester 1 and semester 2
+- Plus 1 optional module in both semester 1 and semester 2

 You must also complete a dissertation